Library & Information Studies

 Entry requirements

-Names and contact details of two referees who can assess their intellectual ability, maturity and motivation.
+-Names and contact details of two referees who can assess your intellectual ability, maturity, and motivation

 Applicants whose first language is not English must also demonstrate English language proficiency of IELTS 6.5 (no band less than 6.0 in each element), or equivalent.